fyysikkokilta/fk-viikkotiedotebot/README.md

 This bot summarizes the weekly news of the Guild of Physics by parsing the raw contents of current news and feeding them to designated telegram groups on a schedule.
 The bot also features the following commands:
 - Viewing the weekly news at any time in either Finnish or English
+- Creating the next week's news (for admins)
 - Previewing the next week's news (only for admins)

 ## Example